June in Basel used to mean two parallel pilgrimages.

 MAZE Design Basel became the most visible successor: lower stand fees (reportedly around €15,000 versus design-fair peaks), dealer-led curation, and a setting that photographs differently from white-cube booths.
 F.P.
 Journe and Memo Paris sponsorship signaled luxury alignment without Art Basel's scale.

 For Asian collectors, the lesson is logistical.
-You now need local advisors to map design week, not only an fair floor plan.
+You now need local advisors to map design week, not only a fair floor plan.

 Residence projects.
 Diaspora buyers completing homes in Hong Kong, Singapore, Los Angeles, and London often schedule architect and designer meetings in Basel because the people they need are already there.

 Cross-category collecting.
 Asian collections increasingly mix contemporary art, modern design, and craft.
-Basel week remains where those categories physically overlap.
+Basel week remains where those categories physically overlap: morning Art Basel hall, afternoon MAZE or gallery appointment, evening dinner with the same advisor who will freight a Perriand shelf to Pudong.

 Price discovery.
 Design markets are less transparent than postwar painting.
-Seeing Perriand, Royère, and contemporary studio work in one week calibrates eye and budget.
+Seeing Charlotte Perriand, Jean Royère, and contemporary studio work in one week calibrates eye and budget before you wire a deposit from Singapore.

 Relationship density.
 One dinner can include a Zurich advisor, a Paris gallerist, a Hong Kong collector, and a Tokyo architect.
 No other week compresses that mix as reliably.